A Cohort Member is an OMAG Server that is capable of joining an open metadata repository cohort.

 Figure 1: OMAG Servers connected via a cohort

-When an OMAG server leaves the cohort, it sends an unregistration request.
+When an OMAG server permanently leaves the cohort, it sends an unregistration request.
 This enables the other members to remove the parting member from their registries.

-In addition, any change to metadata made by a member is replicated to the other members of the cohort through the cohort topic.
+In addition, any change to metadata made by a member is replicated to the other members of the cohort through the relevant cohort topic.
 This gives the other members to opportunity to maintain cached copies of the metadata for performance / availability reasons.
 A member may also request that metadata is “refreshed” across the cohort.
 The originator of the requested metadata then sends the latest version of this metadata to the rest of the cohort through the cohort topic.
 This mechanism is useful to seed the cache in a new member of the cohort and is invoked as a result of a federated query issued from the new member.
-(A federated query occurs whenever an access service make a request ofr metadata.)
+(A federated query occurs whenever an access service make a request for metadata.)

 Figure 2 shows the different types of cohort members.
 Follow the links below the diagram to find out more about each one’s purpose.

 Figure 2: Different types of OMAG Servers that can be connected via a cohort

 There is more detailed information about the operation of an open metadata repository cohort in the repository services documentation.

 The administration hands on lab called “Understanding Cohort Configuration Lab” provides an opportunities to query the cohort registries of cohort members as they exchange metadata for Coco Pharmaceuticals.
 Instructions for running the labs can be found here.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.